Modifying A Divorce Decree

 The terms of a divorce decree are not set in stone.
 Situations change, and modifications to parenting time, child support, spousal support or other aspects of a divorce settlement may be necessary.
 In some instances, your former spouse may not be living up to the conditions set forth in your agreement.
 Other times, your former spouse may attempt to modify terms that you believe are already appropriate and should not be modified.
 Sometimes a parent may need or wish to relocate, necessitating change.

-The attorneys at Susan Fuller & Associates, P.C., have decades of experience helping clients modify, enforce or maintain the terms of their divorce decrees.
+The attorneys at Fuller & Ahern, P.C. have decades of experience helping clients modify, enforce or maintain the terms of their divorce decrees.
 Indeed, we have successfully resolved countless matters pertaining to child support, spousal support, parenting time and related issues, through both alternative dispute resolution and litigation.

 Contact us to find out if your situation qualifies for a post-decree modification or what we can do to help you defend against such a modification.